mpolden/journal/README.md

 * Import records from multiple Norwegian banks, such as Eika Group (including local banks), Storebrand, Bank Norwegian and Komplett Bank
-* Configurable grouping of records to identify spending habits
+* Identify spending habits using automatic grouping of records
+* Export grouped records for further processing in other programs
 * Persistent database of imported records

 ## Example